Greymare, Queensland: Geography

 The Cunningham Highway enters the locality from the north-east (Montrose / Rodgers Creek) and exits to the north (Thane).

 The South-Western railway line enters the locality from the north-east (Montrose) and exits to the north (Thane).
 Greymare railway station served the locality but is now abandoned (28.1714°S 151.7667°E).

 History

 The locality was named after a grey mare which belonged to pastoralist John Deuchar.
 This horse would escape from any paddock and head for the Greymare Creek.
-The Graymare railway station was named in 1904.
+The Greymare railway station was named in 1904.

 Toolburra South State School opened on 2 June 1879.
 In 1924 it was renamed Greymare State School.
 It closed in 1966.
+It was at 5 Lagoon Creek Road opposite Graymare School Road (28.19914°S 151.75539°E).